Doctors call out Spotify over ‘false and societally harmful assertions’ on Joe Rogan podcast - NewsBreak

 Rogan during the show said that if a 21-year-old asks him if they should get the vaccine, “I’ll go, ‘No.’ ”

-The podcast host, who was infected with COVID-19 while unvaccinated, took the scientifically unproven anti-parasitic medication ivermectin as treatment.Teen charged with false report following Broadway shooting
+The podcast host, who was infected with COVID-19 while unvaccinated, took the scientifically unproven anti-parasitic medication ivermectin as treatment.Research shows CBD reduces lung damage, inflammation caused by COVID-19

 The new letter does not call on Spotify to remove Rogan’s show but instead to develop a counter-misinformation policy to ensure damaging ideas are not propagated on the streaming service.